AjinkyaBapat/KatakodaRepo/scenario/step3.md

 Now, it's time to log into it by executing:

-`docker exec "CONTAINER ID/NAME" /bin/bash
+`docker exec -it "CONTAINER ID/NAME" /bin/bash
 `{{execute}}

-Replace quoted string with actual value of either CONTAINER ID/CONTAINER NAME.
+Replace quoted string with actual value of either **CONTAINER ID/CONTAINER NAME**.

 Now, we will be logged into our container as a ROOT user.